marcoonroad/Coro-Simple/README.md

 ##### Coroutine: Generator #####

-Note: here, the generator definition is just for a function that returns the next value (every time that it's called).
-Not as is usually called a **"stack-less" asymmetric coroutine** (that cares about if you will call *yield* out of their block
-/ lexical scope).
+Note: here, the generator definition is just for a function that returns the next value (every time that it's called), not as is usually called a **"stack-less" asymmetric coroutine** (that cares about if you will call *yield* out of their block / lexical scope).

 Keeping the *iter* example: